 Watch these videos – Video1 & Video2 – to see how you can get custom fields with PFM.

 Step 5 – Publish The Feed And Use The Feed To List Them In the Marketplace

-1. Scroll up and click on Publish and the feed will be generated.
+1. Once the attributes are all set, scroll up and click on Publish and the feed will be generated.

 2. You will be able to view or download the feed.